standardebooks/manual/8-typography.rst

 Italicizing individual letters
 ==============================

 #.
-Individual letters that are read as referring to letters in the alphabet are italicized with an :html:`<i epub:type="z3998:grapheme">` element.
-They are not followed by periods.
+Individual letters that used in context as a `grapheme <https://www.merriam-webster.com/dictionary/grapheme>`__ are italicized with an :html:`<i epub:type="z3998:grapheme">` element.
+They are typically lowercased and not followed by periods.

 	.. code:: html

 		<p>He often rolled his <i epub:type="z3998:grapheme">r</i>’s.</p>

 #.
-Individual letters that are read as referring to names or the shape of the letterform are *not* italicized.
+Individual letters that are *not* graphemes (for example letters that might be referring to names, the shapes of the letters themselves, or concepts) are *not* italicized.

 	.. code:: html